YOUR STORIES

 Information supplied by Sandra Townsend

-For the McCann family of Malone, service in the armed forces was not only a duty but an honour.
+For the McCann family of Malone, service in the armed forces was not only a duty but also an honour.

 William Charles McCann and Letitia Gawley of Malone married in 1888 and went on to have three sons, John, David and Thomas, who enlisted, spanning both world wars.
 Son Charles was exempt from military service, to do his duty to his country as a farmer.